 Studies suggest that there are no major differences in efficacy or toxicity of the three first-generation 5-HT3 receptor antagonists (dolasetron, granisetron, and ondansetron) in the treatment of acute CINV.
-These three agents are equivalent in efficacy and toxicity when used in appropriate doses.[42,43]; [Level of evidence: I] Although these agents have been shown to be effective in the first 24 hours postchemotherapy (acute phase), they have not been demonstrated to be effective on days 2 to 5 postchemotherapy (delayed phase).
+These three agents are equivalent in efficacy and toxicity when used in appropriate doses.[42,43]; [Level of evidence: I] These agents have been shown to be effective in the first 24 hours postchemotherapy (acute phase), but not on days 2 to 5 postchemotherapy (delayed phase).

 Palonosetron, the second-generation 5-HT3 receptor antagonist, has been approved for the control of acute emesis with highly and moderately emetogenic chemotherapy and approved for delayed emesis in patients receiving moderately emetogenic chemotherapy.; [Level of evidence: I]

-Despite the use of both first-generation and second-generation 5-HT3 receptor antagonists, the control of acute CINV, and especially delayed N&V, is suboptimal, and there is considerable opportunity for improvement with either the addition or substitution of new agents in current regimens.[8,47,48,49]
+Despite the use of both first- and second-generation 5-HT3 receptor antagonists, the control of acute CINV, especially delayed N&V, is suboptimal.
+There is considerable opportunity for improvement with either the addition or substitution of new agents in current regimens.[8,47,48,49]

 The major adverse effects of ondansetron include the following:

 Ondansetron has been etiologically implicated in a few case studies involving thrombocytopenia, renal insufficiency, and thrombotic events.
 Rare electrocardiogram changes in the form of QTc prolongation may occur.
 In addition, a few case reports have implicated ondansetron in causing EPS.
-However, it is not clear in some cases whether the events described were in fact EPS; in other reports, the evidence is confounded by concurrent use of other agents that are known to produce EPS.
+However, it is not clear whether the events described were in fact EPS.
+In other reports, the evidence is confounded by concurrent use of other agents that are known to produce EPS.
 Nevertheless, the greatest advantage of serotonin receptor antagonists over dopaminergic receptor antagonists is that they have fewer adverse effects.
-Despite prophylaxis with ondansetron, many patients receiving doxorubicin, cisplatin, or carboplatin will experience acute and delayed-phase N&V. Randomized, double-blind, placebo-controlled trials support the addition of aprepitant, an NK-1 receptor antagonist, for additional mitigation of N&V.[63,64][Level of evidence: I]
+Despite prophylaxis with ondansetron, many patients receiving doxorubicin, cisplatin, or carboplatin will experience acute and delayed N&V. Randomized, double-blind, placebo-controlled trials support the addition of aprepitant, an NK-1 receptor antagonist, for additional mitigation of N&V.[63,64][Level of evidence: I]

 The subcutaneous extended-release formulation of granisetron was compared with palonosetron in the prevention of CINV for patients receiving moderately or highly emetogenic chemotherapy in a randomized, double-blind noninferiority phase III trial.
 Patients were randomly assigned to receive IV palonosetron, 0.25 mg; or subcutaneous granisetron, 5 mg or 10 mg.
 Patients who received palonosetron in cycle 1 were then randomly assigned to receive granisetron in cycles 2 through 4.
 Both subcutaneous doses of granisetron were noninferior to palonosetron in cycle 1 of moderately emetogenic chemotherapy (74.8% and 76.9% for granisetron 5 mg and 10 mg, respectively, vs. 75.0% for palonosetron) and highly emetogenic chemotherapy (77.7% and 81.3% for granisetron 5 mg and 10 mg, respectively, vs. 80.7% for palonosetron).
-Superiority of subcutaneous granisetron versus palonosetron in the prevention of delayed CINV after highly emetogenic chemotherapy was not established.
+Subcutaneous granisetron was not superior to palonosetron in the prevention of delayed CINV after highly emetogenic chemotherapy.